aggelos24/angular-pagination/README.md

 ```
 json-server data.json
 ```
 Now you have a fake REST API, dont interrupt it.
-Now just click [here](https://aggelos24.github.io/angular-pagination/).
+Just click [here](https://aggelos24.github.io/angular-pagination/) to test it.

 If you want to build it yourself, you will need to follow some additional steps: